warriorgraph/airbrake-docs/jekyll/_docs/integrations/slack.md

 ![slack webhook](/docs/assets/img/docs/integrations/slack_webhook.png)

 ## Add the **Slack webhook URL** to your Airbrake project
-From your Airbrake project's error dashboard, click the **cog in the upper left** near the project's name.
-From your project settings page click **Integrations** in the left sidebar and then select **Slack**.
+From your Airbrake project's error dashboard, click **Integrations in the menu bar** near the project's name.
+From your project's integration page click **Slack** in the left sidebar.

 Paste your **Slack webhook URL** into the form and Save!